aidhog/rpqs-to-datalog/README.md

 The code is developmental, not intended for production as-is.
 The project is structured as a classical Java project (dependencies hardcopied in `lib/`, source in `src/`).
 Pull requests welcome for mavenisation, etc.

-## Input RPQs and output format
+## Input RPQs, output format and optimisations

-The main class is ConvertRPQsToDatalog.
+The main class is `ConvertRPQsToDatalog`.
 It assumes as input a file with integer encoded RPQs on each line in SPARQL-like syntax of the form:

 ```
 1 2/3* ?y .